 Bear Creek Mountain Resort - Lehigh Valley

-Bear Creek Mountain Resort & Conference Center is a first-class facility located on more than 330 acres in scenic Berks County, featuring skiing, snowboarding and snow tubing.
+Bear Creek Mountain Resort & Conference Center is a first-class facility located on more than 330 acres in scenic Lehigh County, featuring skiing, snowboarding and snow tubing.
 A perfect choice for urban skiers from Philadelphia, Bear Creek has three separate terrain parks and more than 86 acres of skiable terrain.
 A slope-side hotel and spa offer après-ski warmth and relaxation.
 The resort also has a daycare that provides childcare services during the winter season.

 Blue Knob All Seasons Resort - The Alleghenies

 Often considered Pennsylvania’s best kept secret, Blue Knob has the longest trails in the state.
 Cross country skiers can enjoy groomed and non-groomed trails, and non-skiers can still have fun in the snow at the snow tubing park.
-Alpine Village at Blue Knob includes several dining options: The Black Bear Inn, for fine dining; The Clubhouse, beautifully remodeled for this season, for a low key snack; and Mueller’s Pub in the main lodge, the perfect place to meet with friends.
-The resort features condominium lodging where guests have access to use of the indoor and outdoor pools, hot tubs, tennis courts, and saunas, all located in Alpine Village.
+Alpine Village at Blue Knob includes several dining options: The Black Bear Inn, for fine dining; The Clubhouse, for a low key snack; and Mueller’s Pub in the main lodge, the perfect place to meet with friends.
+The resort features condominium lodging where guests have access to use the indoor and outdoor pools, hot tubs, tennis courts, and saunas, all located in Alpine Village.